3rn3st0707/armonia-expuesta/docs/armonia/arm2.md

 &nbsp;     Bm
 &nbsp;Or I won't know where I am
 &nbsp;     Bm                              <span class="magentaDom">E</span>
-&nbsp;You better run for your life if you can, little girl &nbsp;Bm                       <span class="magentaDom">E</span>
+&nbsp;You better Run for your life if you can, little girl &nbsp;Bm                       <span class="magentaDom">E</span>
 &nbsp;Hide your head in the sand little girl
 &nbsp;Bm                        G